Back to main PF page.

 The Guard are the domestic military and judicial system of the colony, they are a volunteer force from the Farlands who manage and control the working population as well as solving merchant and landlord disputes.
 They keep a close relationship with the CCA to avoid subversion.
 The captain of the Guard is a dwarven gini named luka sike pi kiwen.

 The Class Career Agency is an office that hires prisoners with particular talents to actually go out and explore Madarch or solve domestic problems that the Guard isn’t responsible for.
-They pay enough for a reasonable living standard, but the jobs can often be dangerous or unreliable.
 They sort their recruits into archetypes corresponding to their abilities, which allow them easier access to apprenticeships, services, and networking with others of similar talents.
-Its chair is a holbytlan named Aethel ibnat Cearcern O’Cneoris.
+Prisoners working for the CCA have special privileges over other prisoners.
+They have greater freedom of trade, are exempt from most compulsory labour, and have free leave of the colony.
+They do not make prisoner wages, instead accruing their own wealth either by being paid by the CCA or finding or procuring valuables from the island.
+They are still prisoner status and are treated as such by the law, there is no getting around that.
+The chair of the CCA is a holbytla named Aethel Ibnat Cearcern O’Cneoris.

 The merchant class is vital to the flow of money and trade goods both in and out of the colony, as well as within it.
 Most independent artisans in the colony sell the product of their labour to the merchants, as there is little flow of money in the lower classes, and the merchants in turn have the unique privilege to sell to the guard and CCA, something the artisans are not able to do themselves because of their prisoner status.
 The merchants are usually sent over on ships, do their business, and leave, but it makes for a consistent and varying flow of goods within the colony.
 However there are three merchant guilds that have permanent residence and family in the colony.
 There are the Clethyv who trade weapons and armour to the guard and CCA, the Hanifail who trade agricultural tools and animals with the landlords and peasantry, and the Trysor who trade art, decoratives, and other valuables with the Union Parliament.